 - “My father refuses to bathe, even though I ask him constantly!”

-4. Senior Swearing, Offensive Language and Inappropriate Comments
+Excessive Cursing, Offensive Language and Inappropriate Behavior

 When a senior suddenly begins spouting the worst profanities, using offensive language or saying inappropriate things, family members are often baffled as to why and what they can do about it.

 But if dementia is not an issue and a senior is just plain crass, how do you deal with swearing and rudeness?
 You can try to set firm ground rules for them.
 Make it perfectly clear that you will not tolerate such language, especially in public settings.
 A little bit of guilt may be effective in getting them to realize that their behavior is unacceptable and offensive to other people.
-Try something like “Dad, if Mom was here right now, she would be appalled by your language,” or “You would never want your grandchildren to hear you speaking like that, would you?”
+Try something like, “Dad, if Mom were here right now, she would be appalled by your language,” or, “You would never want your grandchildren to hear you speaking like that, would you?”

 - Outrageous Things People With Dementia Say and How to Respond